seCRet-blip/carbon-app-ai/cnn_test/docs/risk_mitigation_strategy.md

 ## Executive Summary

-This document outlines the comprehensive risk mitigation strategy for deploying the Carbon Credit Eligibility AI system.
-It identifies potential risks, their impact, likelihood, and specific mitigation measures to ensure safe, reliable, and compliant operation.
+This document outlines the comprehensive risk mitigation strategy for deploying the Carbon Credit Eligibility AI system within New Zealand.
+It identifies potential risks, their impact, likelihood, and specific mitigation measures to ensure safe, reliable, and compliant operation in accordance with New Zealand regulations and the NZ Emissions Trading Scheme (ETS).

 ---